Heartbreaker (Dionne Warwick album): Critical reception

 AllMusic editor Rob Theakston found that "while it lacks the genius and soulful grit of Dionne Warwick's earlier classic work, the album was polished and painstakingly produced perfectly for adult pop stations [...]
 Starting off with a bang courtesy of the title track, Warwick and Gibb go through all of the motions [...]
 This is not the most definitive album of Warwick's career, but is definitely one of the few highlights that a pop-heavy '80s afforded her."

 Track listing

 All tracks produced by Gibb-Galuten-Richardson.
+All tracks written by Barry, Robin and Maurice Gibb, except where noted.